uttiyamaji/ai-notebooks/README.md

 # Generative-Modeling

-Generating samples from Fashion MNIST and MNIST datasets to learn high dimensional Density Estimation
+Generating samples from Fashion MNIST and MNIST datasets to learn high dimensional Density Estimation using Gaussian kernels